 - Proactively upgrade a user’s license if they are often using features that seem advanced – they will love IT for it!

 - Warn a user and proactively downgrade their license if you see they don’t use high-end features – they won’t notice the difference and you will optimize spend

-Ideally your SaaS management platform automates workflows so you can set it up once and see ongoing value.
+Ideally, your SaaS management software platform automates workflows so you can set it up once and see the ongoing value.
 In the example here, we have it set up so that anyone who is provisioned a ServiceNow Fulfiller license but has only used the lower-end Requester license features gets downgraded.

 3. Managing redundant SaaS applications

-Savvy SaaS management is critical to streamline daily IT tasks, optimize spend and run a stress-free procurement process, and drive adoption of your approved applications.
+Savvy SaaS management is critical to streamline daily IT tasks, optimize spend, run a stress-free procurement process, and drive adoption of your approved applications.

 The next iteration of SaaS management brings employee choice into the mix.
-Bringing in data about user engagement with SaaS applications means that IT and procurement can achieve their goals, while also giving employees the tools they know and love – a win-win for all!
+Relying on data about user engagement with SaaS applications means that IT and procurement can achieve their goals, while also giving employees the tools they know and love – a win-win for all!